 No wonder I don’t have it all figured out!
 I can give myself permission to not know all the parts of a convoluted entity.
 You can too.

 “Parenting with Empathy.”

 Natalie Christensen is a writer, illustrator, and mother living in Missoula, Montana.
 She is co-creator of Feeleez, a line of tools that support the emotional development of children.
-She offers life + parenting coaching and on most days can be found on the banks of the Clark Fork river with her family and her yellow dog.
-Join Natalie and Carrie-Anne for the premiere launch of MOTHER.
+She offers life + parenting coaching and on most days can be found on the banks of the Clark Fork river with her family and her dog.